Welcome back for another trail update!

 Day 83: Lakes of the Clouds Hut to Pinkham Notch – 15mi

-Today’s hike was the most miserable I’ve ever had.
+Today’s hike had the most miserable conditions I’ve ever experienced.
 More on that later, but first a quick note on my second great experience at an AMC hut.
-The Lakes of the Clouds but can sleep 95 patrons, and last night it was booked.
+The Lakes of the Clouds but can sleep 95 patrons, and last night it was booked solid.
 As such, there was a lot of work to do and so we didn’t end up eating until almost 9pm.
 We had pulled pork, mashed potatoes, peas, and ice cream.
 It was fabulous.
 I then helped wash dishes and got ready for bed.
 As it turns out, one of the croo members is from Southwest Harbor, just a few minutes from my hometown.
 He’s quite a bit younger than me so we never knew each other, but it was cool to find out.

 I slept well again and woke up just after 5am.
 When I sat up and looked outside, all I saw was fog and wet windows.
 Not a great sign given the wonderfully clear views I’d been experiencing.
 I sat around for quite a while, hoping that the fog would miraculously clear right as I was ready to step outside.
 Of course that didn’t happen, so I eventually packed up and prepared to head out.
 The following ten hours were some of the worst I’ve spent on the trail.